Hi Richard,

 Click into "According to Smoky" at www.barbecuen.com and read the "Glossary," "Burning Wood & Blowing Smoke" and "Heat" for some basic information.

-Then I highly recommend that you click into the Barbecue Store at www.barbecuen.com and pick up a copy of the book and a digital thermometer with a remote probe.
+Then I highly recommend that you click into The Barbecue Store at www.barbecuen.com and pick up a copy of the book and a digital thermometer with a remote probe.
 Both will make your life much more pleasant.
 With the thermometer, you start with the probe laying on top of your meat and you get an accurate reading of the temperature the meat is getting.
 When it gets near time for it to be done, insert the probe into the meat and you can tell exactly what the internal temperature is.
 No more guess work.
 The book will entertain you while it teaches you how to cook with ease and certainty.

 Have fun,